CIRED/cired.digital/deploy/HOWTO-deploy.md

    - Verify the `.env` file in the deploy directory pointing to the secrets.
    - Verify there is no compose override file in the deploy directory pointing.

+### Write logs to a separate volume (optional)

+The monitoring service writes logs to `/app/data/logs` in the container, and compose.yaml maps this to the `../reports/analytics-logs` directory in the host filesystem.
+It is a good idea to store this directory on a separate volume because logs grow overtime untill they fill the root filesystem and break things.

+1. Provision a 10GB ext4 formatted volume
+2. Edit fstab to mount it at /home/admin/cired.digital/reports/analytics-logs
+3. If already mounted somewhere else: detach it `sudo umount ...` and remount it with `sudo mount -a`.
+4. Update the systemctl fstab cache with `sudo systemctl daemon-reexec`

 ## Automated Deployment